wartipi/nova-imperium-alfa/replit.md

 **Important:** Always ask for confirmation before making deletions or significant modifications.
 Provide detailed explanations of planned changes to avoid unnecessary costs.

+**Development Process:** Always ask the user for confirmation before implementing any solution or code change.
+Present the proposed approach first and wait for approval before proceeding with the implementation.

 ## Recent Changes

 ### Suppression du Système de Génération Automatique d'Objets (Janvier 20, 2025)